Donor Advised Fund (DAF)

 5. Separate Tax Planning from Charitable planning

 Essentially, a DAF allows you to separate your TAX planning from your CHARITABLE planning.
 When you make a donation to your DAF, you take the tax deduction immediately, but you do not have to make equivalent distributions from your Fund in that calendar year.
-You can "bunch" or "bundle" your donations to mazimize changes in the tax law in one year, while planning to distribute the dollars to nonprofit organizations in subsequent years.
-See "Strategy #2" for details.
+You can "bunch" or "bundle" your donations to maximize itemized deductions in year one, while planning to distribute the dollars to nonprofit organizations in subsequent years when you could take the standard deduction.